 This is of particular concern given the inherent role the Arctic plays in keeping the planet stable, so to speak.

-Through the lens of the more inhabitable world, the Arctic may seem remote and somewhat irrelevant to global human life, but the protection of this region is crucial for our species’ survival – not to mention for the preservation of the indigenous communities, cultures and wildlife that thrive there.
+Though the Arctic may seem like a remote and far away place, the protection of this region is crucial for our species’ survival – not to mention for the preservation of the indigenous communities, cultures and wildlife that thrive there.

 Think of the Arctic and Antarctic regions as the planet’s cooling systems; the large surface area of frozen white ice reflects solar energy back up into space that would otherwise contribute to the warming of the Earth.